 However, before you learn about your CIBIL score, it is essential to know the meaning of CIBIL and why it is critical to your credit health.

 CIBIL stands for Credit Information Bureau India Limited.
 It is a credit information company engaged in the maintenance of records of all credit-related activities of individuals and organisations.

 Banks, non-banking finance companies, and other financial institutions submit customers' credit information to the bureau.
 Based on this information, CIBIL issues the Credit Information Report (CIR) and assigns a credit score to the customer.

 Read More: Personal Loan for CIBIL Score of 550-600

 The Credit Health Report document and the corresponding credit score, commonly referred to as the CIBIL score, determines your creditworthiness and tells the lender how likely you are to repay your loan on time.
 A high score indicates a lesser likelihood of loan default, while a low score suggests credit-risky behaviour.

 It is important to note that while CIBIL is a repository of credit information, it does not participate in any lending activity.
 It does, however, provide critical information that banks and lenders use to determine an applicant’s credit profile and identify those customers who have a more reliable history of borrowing.

-Apart from your credit score, CIBIL also offers a credit report for individuals and a credit report for companies.
+Besides your credit score, CIBIL also offers a credit report for individuals and a credit report for companies.

 Similar to an individual’s report, the CIBIL report for companies comprises details about a company’s credit history.
-It includes data about existing credit, any pending lawsuits, as well as, any outstanding amounts.
+It includes data about existing credit, any pending lawsuits, as well as any outstanding amounts.
 The bureau fetches this data from financial institutions and meticulously maintains it over time.

 Factors such as your repayment history, credit utilisation ratio, and the number of ongoing loans influence your CIBIL score.